virtual-kubelet/virtual-kubelet/test/e2e/README.md

 To run the E2E test suite, three things are required:

-- A local Kubernetes cluster (we have tested with [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) and [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/));
+- A Kubernetes cluster (we have tested with [Docker for Mac](https://docs.docker.com/docker-for-mac/install/), [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), [kind](https://kind.sigs.k8s.io/), and other Kubernetes distributions);
-- Your _kubeconfig_ default context points to the local Kubernetes cluster;
+- Your _kubeconfig_ default context points to the Kubernetes cluster;
 - [skaffold](https://skaffold.dev/docs/getting-started/#installing-skaffold)

 > The test suite is based on [VK 1.0](https://github.com/virtual-kubelet/virtual-kubelet/releases/tag/v1.0.0).
 If your VK implementation is based on legacy VK library (< v1.0.0), you will have to upgrade it to VK 1.0 using [virtual-kubelet/node-cli](https://github.com/virtual-kubelet/node-cli).